jbisa/kafka-stream-and-table-join/README.md

 # Join Kafka Stream and Table

 There are times you may need to some filtering or data aggregation between several Kafka topics.
-One way to achieve this, is by joining a Kafka "stream" with a Kafka "table".
+One way to achieve this, is by joining a Kafka `stream` with a Kafka `table`.

-A stream is a set of continuous, immutable data.
+A **stream** is a set of continuous, immutable data.
 It is an append-only concept, where existing events (aka records/messages) cannot be modified.
 Streams are persistent, durable, and fault tolerant.
 Events in a stream can be keyed, and there is a one-to-many mapping between keys and events.
 A stream is basically like a table in a relational DB (RDBMS), that has no unique key constraint and that is append-only.

-A table on the other hand, is a set of immutable data.
+A **table** on the other hand, is a set of immutable data.
 New events (or rows/records/messages) can be inserted, updated, and deleted.
 Like streams, tables are persistent, durable, and fault tolerant.
 A table is basically a materialized view in RDBMS, because it is being changed automatically under-the-hood, as soon as any of its input streams or tables change (you don't actually need to manually insert, update, or delete records).